-A call to action for junior cycle history students!
+A call to action for Junior Cycle History students!

 Consider a controversial issue in history from more than one perspective.
 Use this template to guide your work.
 [Examples: Signing of the Anglo-Irish Treaty 1921, Dropping the atomic bomb, Opening of Croke Park to other sports]